 3. The Double Tongue

-Golding always had an interest in Greek mythology, so it was no surprise that he eventually wrote a book based around some legendary characters.
+Golding always had an interest in Greek mythology, so it was no surprise that he eventually wrote a book based on some legendary characters.
 Unfortunately, the book was never released.

 It tells the story of Arieka, a young Pythia, who was the priestess of Apollo.
 Acting as the oracle, she is eventually rescued from a life of servitude and from her miserable family.